emilia329/Fly-High/README.md

     - Statsmodels
     - Sklearn

-In this repo I have included a function notebook in whihc contains all the functions used in this project.
+In this repo I have included a functions.py notebook in which contains all the functions used in this project.

 ## Data Preproccessing:
 After importing the data I concated for all 3 airports to be in one dataframe.
-Afterwards, I created a function in whihc classifies flights to be delayed if their departure time is greater than 0 minutes.
+I created boolean columns to return true and false, this will be useful when I classify into classes.Afterwards, I created a function in which classifies flights to be delayed if their departure time is greater than 0 minutes.
 Anything else is ontime, and cancelled flights are specified prior.
 Then I gave the three classes a numerical value, 1= cancelled, 2= delayed, 3= ontime.
 This is essential when contructing EDAs and for modelling.

+    The starter notebook is :
+     'usethisone.ipynb'

 ## JFK
 ![](Images/JFKairport_airlines.png)